netdata/netdata/packaging/installer/UPDATE.md

 ## macOS

-If you installed Netdata on your macOS system using Homebrew, you can explictly request an update:
+If you installed Netdata on your macOS system using Homebrew, you can explicitly request an update:

 ```bash
 brew upgrade netdata